nohadrweesh/ckad-notes/08-State Persistence/02-persistent-volumes.md

 ```
 - accessMode --> how the volume is mounted on host
-- capacity.storage --> reserved for this volume
+- capacity.storage --> reserved for its volume
 - volume type --> like hostPath(this type not recommend in prod) or awsElasticBlockStore

 ## Persitent Volume Claim